ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 To track changes that affect collections:

 * Join the `Collection Maintainers & Contributors forum group <https://forum.ansible.com/g/CollectionMaintainer>`_.
-* Subscribe to the `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_.
-Subscribe only to issues if you want less traffic.
 * Subscribe to the `Bullhorn <https://forum.ansible.com/c/news/bullhorn/17>`_ Ansible contributor newsletter.

 .. _coll_infrastructure_reqs: